-Rowan University Libraries Digital Scholarship Center sets out to develop and curate innovative digital scholarship projects, educational resources, and collaborative programs to advance and extend creativity, learning, research, scholarly communication, and teaching at Rowan University.
-One way we do this is through collaborating with faculty, staff, students, and the broader community to develop and curate unique digital scholarship projects and collections that relate to curriculum, regional history, or Rowan University inspired research.
+Rowan University Libraries Digital Scholarship Center sets out to develop and curate innovative digital scholarship projects, educational resources, and collaborative programs to advance creativity, learning, research, scholarly communication, and teaching at Rowan University.
+One way we do this is by collaborating with faculty, staff, students, and the broader community to develop and curate unique digital scholarship projects and collections related to curriculum, regional history, or Rowan University-inspired research.
 The following is a list of current projects and programs developed by the Rowan University Libraries Digital Scholarship Center.

-The Rowan University Public Art Project is an interactive digital scholarship project of all public art on campus.
+The Rowan University Public Art Project is an interactive digital scholarship project for all public art on campus.
 The project was developed by the Rowan University Libraries Digital Scholarship Center in collaboration with University Publications, University Relations, University Planning, and the Rowan University Art Gallery.
-The project includes photography and descriptions of all of the campus public art, artist biographies, an interactive map, and Library resources related to the artwork, the artists, and public art in general.
-In developing the Rowan University Public Art Project, our goals included contributing to public awareness of Rowan University's commitment to creative endeavors, the arts, and the wider community and leveraging the University's public artwork to influence academic exploration of the interdisciplinary aspects of public art and space.
-This work has inspired new course projects and has been used in Art Criticism, Experiencing Art, Urban Geography, and Cultural Geography courses.
-Spring 2020, we will also be integrating the project into an Introduction to Aesthetics course.
-We envision the project being used within additional courses to explore topics such as creativity, critical thinking, environmental issues, gender and diversity studies, history, placemaking, and writing arts.
+The project includes photography and descriptions of the campus public art, artist biographies, an interactive map, and Library resources related to the artwork, the artists, and public art in general.
+This project's goals included contributing to public awareness of Rowan University's commitment to creative endeavors, the arts, and the wider community; and leveraging the University's public artwork to influence academic exploration of public art's interdisciplinary aspects and spaces.
+This work has inspired new course projects and has been used in Art Criticism, Experiencing Art, Participatory Public Art, Urban Geography, and Cultural Geography courses.
+In spring 2020, we worked to integrate the project into an Introduction to Aesthetics course.
+We envision the project being used in classes to explore creativity, critical thinking, environmental issues, gender and diversity studies, history, placemaking, and writing arts.

-Originally published in 1964, The Glassboro Story has since become an important historical source on the founding and subsequent development of Glassboro, NJ.
+Published in 1964, The Glassboro Story has since become an important historical source on the founding and subsequent development of Glassboro, NJ.
 In this digital format, the book is made publicly available as an educational resource to help students, researchers, and community members learn about the history of Glassboro, NJ.
-We also hope to spark a deeper connection with Glassboro and to inspire new scholarship and learning within subjects such as Cultural Geography, American Studies, United States History, and Public History.
+We also hope to spark a deeper connection with Glassboro and inspire new scholarship and learning within cultural geography, American Studies, United States History, and Public History.

 The Projecting Future Public Art project is a collaborative course project between Professor Jen Kitson (Urban Geography) and the Rowan University Libraries Digital Scholarship Center.
-The project was initiated within Professor Kitson's Urban Geography course and set out to provide students with an experiential learning opportunity of designing and implementing a research survey.
-This IRB approved project allowed us to interview students, collect non-identifying demographics and student opinions of Rowan University's public art.
-The students also explored how projection mapping technology can be used to activate a public space and encourage more engaged survey responses.
+The project was initiated within Professor Kitson's Urban Geography course and set out to provide students with an experiential learning opportunity to design and implement a research survey.
+This IRB-approved project allowed us to interview students and collect non-identifying demographics and student opinions of Rowan University's public art.
+The students also explored how projection mapping technology activates public space and encourages more dynamic survey responses.
 Over two semesters, students collected approximately 900 surveys and participated in four campus projection mapping events.